ASIAN HEALTH SERVICES

 Overseas vaccines

 Those who completed non-US vaccines that have received W.H.O.
-EUA can receive a bivalent booster two months from the completion of their primary vaccine series, which includes those who received:
+EUA can receive 1 dose of the updated COVID-19 vaccine at least 8 weeks from the last COVID-19 vaccine dose, which includes those who received:

 • AstraZeneca